-Current TR071 students (i.e. Science students who entered the university up to 2017): please see here for details of the TR071 course structure.
+Current TR071 students (i.e. Science students who entered College up to and including 2017): please see here for details of the TR071 course structure.

-Geography Undergraduate Course Handbook (Natural Science and TSM) 2018/19 - the primary source of information for students regarding departmental matters.
+Geography Undergraduate Course Handbook (TJH) 2021/22 - the primary source of information for students regarding departmental matters.

 Political Science and Geography Undergraduate Course Handbook

 Political Science and Geography Undergraduate Course Handbook - for further information see the Department of Political Science.

 College Calendar - the definitive source for information relating to the regulations of the College.